adamstl1997/hello-world/README.md

 Hi Humans!

-My name is Tre and I'm testing out how braches work on GitHub
+My name is Tre and I'm testing out how branches work on GitHub